 The template below is for students declaring a major for the catalog year 2018-19.
 The Advising Sheet Archive contains printable advising sheets for the catalog years 2016-17, 2017-18, and 2018-19.
 Students already with a declared major should view their advising report in SIS for appropriate course selection.

 Associate of Science (AS)

 The associate of science curriculum in engineering is designed for students who plan to transfer to four-year colleges or universities to complete baccalaureate degree programs in engineering.
-Course options exist to prepare students for majoring in mechanical, chemical, computer, and electrical engineering.
+Course options exist to prepare students for a wide variety of Engineering majors.

 Program Requirements and Special Conditions